Arian creeds: Arian controversy

+Controversy after Nicaea

 The Council of Nicaea expressed its opposition to Arius' beliefs in the Nicene Creed.
 During the 55 years after Nicaea, there was a strong reaction in the church to the Nicene Creed; particularly to the word Greek homoousios ("same substance").
 Consequently the church, during that period, formulated various creeds which offered alternatives to the word homoousios and which are regarded today as Arian creeds.
 Advocates of Nicene Christianity and Arian Christianity debated and competed throughout the fourth century, each claiming to be the orthodox variant.
 Nicene Christians called their opponents, as a group, Arians.
 However, many opponents of the Nicene Creed differed significantly from the teachings of Arius, and did not identify with Arius.

 After Nicaea in 325, the Emperor Constantine gave orders that all of Arius' books be destroyed and that all people who hide Arius' writings, be killed.
 Therefore, very little of Arius' writings remains today.
 A brief statement of what Arius believed was preserved in a letter he wrote to the Arian archbishop of Constantinople; Eusebius of Nicomedia (died 341).

 The church produced many more creeds after the Homoian group came to dominance in the church in the 350s.
 These include the Second Sirmian Creed (357), the Creed of Nike (360), the Creed of Acacius (359), the Rule of Faith and the Creed of Ulfilas (383), Eudoxius' Rule of Faith, the Creed of Auxentius (364), and the Creed of Germinius.

+Eusebian Creeds

+In 2004, Lewis Ayres wrote:"A vast amount of scholarship over the past thirty years has offered revisionist accounts of themes and figures from the fourth century."As discussed in the Arius page, scholars today agree that Arius was not the founder of 'Arianism' and that the anti-Nicenes were not followers of Arius and, therefore, are mistakenly called Arians.
+For example:Richard Hanson (1981) wrote: "The expression 'the Arian Controversy' is a serious misnomer."

+Rowan Williams (1987) wrote: "'Arianism' as a coherent system, founded by a single great figure and sustained by his disciples, is a fantasy … based on the polemic of Nicene writers, above all Athanasius."

+Lewis Ayres (2004) wrote: "This controversy is mistakenly called Arian."

+For this reason, Ayres refers to the non-Nicenes of the fourth century not as 'Arians' but as 'Eusebians'.
+For example:"My second theological trajectory is the one in which we locate Arius himself.
+This loose alliance I will term 'Eusebian'.
+When I use this term I mean to designate any who would have found common ground with either of Arius' most prominent supporters, Eusebius of Nicomedia or Eusebius of Caesarea."The creeds on this page, therefore, should rather be called 'Eusebian' because their theology is significantly different from Arius'.